- Replacement Doors in Denver

 - Why Window World

-It’s one of the most common minor home improvement projects.
+Fixing a door that sticks is one of the most common minor home improvement projects.
 One day your door works perfectly, and the next it needs more arm strength than any door should require to open.
 If you’re the handy sort, you already know the basics of home repair.
 Let’s discuss some of the common problems with a sticking door and how to repair them.

 Check out the screws.
 Are they screwed tightly to the frame?
 Any looseness can lead to problems with door movement.
-Be careful not to overtighten, though — you could break the screws if you put too much pressure on them.
+Be careful not to over-tighten, though—you could break the screws if you put too much pressure on them.

 If the problem isn’t with the door frame or hinges, the screws may simply not be long enough for the door hinge and frame.
 You’ll know this is the case if you’re turning and turning with your screwdriver but not seeing any progress on the screw’s movement.
 In that case, you’ll need to take a trip to the hardware store and grab a longer set of screws.
-Again, secure your correctly-sized screws nice and tight to the hinges to prevent future movement issues with the door.
+Again, secure your correctly sized screws nice and tight to the hinges to prevent future movement issues with the door.

 If none of the above sound like your door, the door could simply be warped.
 This happens over time and is most often seen in older doors or if you’ve had water damage.
 If this is the case, it may be time for a new door.
-Luckily for you, Window World has a great selection of high-quality doors to choose from.
+Luckily for you, Window World of Denver has a great selection of high-quality doors to choose from.
 We make our doors from fiberglass, so you’ll never have to worry about warping.

 If your sticking door is a sliding glass door, that’s an entirely different set of problems to tackle.
 This isn’t determined so much by your home as by the door itself, so we’ll skip on ruling out external factors this time.